Johnson’s Savile slurs didn’t ‘incite’ mob surrounding Starmer, minister says

 “You certainly can’t blame him for the fact that mob were clearly behaving in a totally unacceptable way”.

-Mr Philip, who argued that Mr Johnson had already “clarified” his remarks, went on: “You certainly can say that what he said in any way prompted, provoked, or justified the harassment and intimidation we saw last night.
+Mr Philp, who also argued that Mr Johnson had already “clarified” his remarks, went on: “You certainly can say that what he said in any way prompted, provoked, or justified the harassment and intimidation we saw last night.

 “I don’t think in any way justified, provoked, or incited the terrible and totally unacceptable and harassment and intimidation of the leader the opposition we saw last night.”